eblocker/eblocker-docs/BuildPackages.md

 ## Build bootstrap package

-The bootstrap package can be only be installed on the architecture it was built for.
+The bootstrap package can only be installed on the architecture it was built for.

 In this example the target architecture is `amd64`, so the profile `amd64-buster` is used: